wclenhardt/agilecuration/TechnicalDebtConceptualModel.md

 > *Responding to change* over following a plan

 > That is, while there is value in the items on
-> the right, we value the items on the left more.{Beck, 2001 #2428}
+> the right, we value the items on the left more. [@id_2428]

 The tradeoffs presented in the *Manifesto* provide opportunities to accrue technical debt throughout an agile software development process that has been recognized as a challenge that must be addressed when adopting agile methods.
 As noted by dos Santos et al.

 > Technical debt has been a central theme among researchers and practitioners in the last years as an alternative perspective for software development and maintenance decisions.
-It offers a real world metaphor which is naturally understandable by mose software stakeholders and serves as tool to evaluate the tradeoffs between proposed enhancements, corrective maintenance and technical/non-functional improvements. {dos Santos, 2013 #2426, p.
-124}
+It offers a real world metaphor which is naturally understandable by mose software stakeholders and serves as tool to evaluate the tradeoffs between proposed enhancements, corrective maintenance and technical/non-functional improvements.  [@id_2426, p.
+124]

 As we consider the application of agile development models to the process of data curation, the concept of technical debt may prove useful when attempting to identify the requirements for and progress towards enabling reuse of research data for communities of users and uses beyond those for which data were initially collected or created.